keenanromain/filler/README.md

 ## Implementation

-Usage:
+Example Usage:

 Once inside the resources directory, the project can be run in the following format:

-./filler_vm -f maps/* -p1 players/*.filler -p2 ../kromain.filler
+./filler_vm -f maps/map02 -p1 players/carli.filler -p2 ../kromain.filler

 ## Acknowledgement